 The Combined Body & Musculoskeletal Imaging Fellowship at the George Washington Univeristy Hospital (GWUH) and George Washington University Medical Faculty Associates is a single one-year position.
-We are currently accepting applications for the 2019-20 fellowship position.
+We are accepting applications for the 2020-21 academic year and 2022-23 academic year.
+(The 2021-22 fellowship position has been filled.)
 This fellowship does not participate in the match.

 This fellowship will provide advanced training and procedural skills in Body and Musculoskeletal imaging, with emphasis on Body and Musculoskeletal MR training.
 The fellowship is divided into thirteen 4-week blocks.
 The fellow will rotate through seven 4-week blocks of Body imaging, five 4-week blocks of Musculoskeletal radiology, and one block at our Outpatient Imaging Center.

 During the Body service months, the fellow will spend 4 blocks on Body CT/MR, 3 blocks on Ultrasound.
 The majority of the body MR cases will be directed towards the fellow on the Body CT/MR rotation to maximize exposure.
 This past year the department conducted approximately 115 abdominal & pelvic MRI cases per month, with a broad range of pathology and including MR enterography and multiparametric prostate MRI.
 The remainder of the caseload consists of inpatient, emergency, and outpatient abdominopelvic and chest CTs.
 Dual-energy CT body applications are also utilized.
 The Ultrasound rotation includes the full gamut of US imaging, including abdominal, pelvic, obstetrical, thyroid, scrotal, vascular and renal transplant studies.
 The fellow may also have an opportunity to assist with reading of MR exams during the Ultrasound blocks.
 The fellow may also participate in Cardiac CT and MRI interpretation.